Content Components to Consider When Designing a Blog

 Images

 When you write blog posts, you're going to run into situations where images will complement your written content.
-Assuming you'll want more than one image associated with a blog post at times, then you'll need a separate model with a one-to-many foreign key relationship to manage your images.
+Assuming you'll want more than one image associated with a blog post at times, then you'll need a separate model to manage your images.

 This article I recently wrote goes into greater detail on my approach to images: How Do You Embed Images in a Django Blog From a WYSIWYG Editor?.